PowerLoom/docs/docs/build-with-powerloom/use-cases/existing-implementations/uniswapv2-dashboard/index.md

 ### How it works
 Let's explore the details of the Pooler implementation.
-The image provided illustrates the operational flow of the UniswapV2 Dashboard as it functions via Powerloom's snapshotter network.
+The image provided illustrates the operational flow of the UniswapV2 Dashboard hosted at [uniswap2.powerloom.io](https://uniswap2.powerloom.io).

 ![Uniswap Dashboard Rendering](/images/dashboard-rendering.png)